ikmb/iptoolkit/README.md

 The library provides a high level API for analyzing and visualizing the identified peptides, integrating transcritomics and protein structure information for a rich analysis of the identified immunopeptidomes.
 It also provides a toolbox for integrating and comparing different experiments and/or different runs.</p>

-### Release 0.4 notice:
-<p> 1- Adding function to compute immunopeptiomic coverage matrix </p>
-<p> 2- Introducing MDS plots for comparing the similarities between runs based on immunopeptidomic coverage </p>

-### Tutorials ###
-<p>The library have three notebooks that provide a step be step guidance to use the library and to utilize its major APIs for interacting with an IPs data.
-These Tutorial can be found at the Tutorial directory</p>

-<p> IPTK have be documented using Sphinx, the manual of the library can be found at docs directory and online at <a href= "https://iptk.readthedocs.io/en/latest/index.html"> readthedocs </a> </p>

 ### Installation ###
 <p>The library can be installed using pip as follows: </p>